In case of emergencies please ring 999/112

 The Emergency Medical Technicians, or EMT, post is designed to provide a comprehensive and dedicated Patient Transport/Intermediate Care Service within the National Ambulance Service.

-Emergency Medical Technicians may be tasked occasionally to higher acuity calls.
 In this role, the primary purpose will be:

 - As the primary resource to low acuity calls not appropriate to Paramedic service provision, i.e. Omega Calls